-G. ATTENDANCE STANDARDS
+F. ATTENDANCE STANDARDS

-- 1. The University shall have the discretionary, non-grievable authority to establish, on a work-location-by-work-location basis, hourly, daily, weekly, monthly and/or annual attendance standards.
+- 1. The University shall have the discretionary, non-grievable authority to establish, on a work location by work location basis, hourly, daily, weekly, monthly and/or annual attendance standards.
 Employees who do not meet such standards shall be subject to discipline, up to and including discharge. - 2.
-The number of hours of sick leave generated per month or the ability of an employee to accrue sick leave shall not have any bearing on the meeting of attendance standards. - 3.
-At least 30 calendar days prior to the implementation of new or changed attendance standards, the University shall inform AFSCME.
+The number of hours of sick leave generated per month or quadri-weekly cycle and/or the ability to or accomplishment of an employee accruing sick leave shall not have any bearing on the meeting of attendance standards. - 3.
+At least thirty (30) calendar days prior to the implementation of new or changed attendance standards, the University shall inform AFSCME.